George Papandreou speaks to media gathered for G-20 in Cannes, France

 Greece's cabinet voted to support the call for a referendum

 Greek Prime Minister George Papandreou expressed optimism late Wednesday that the Greek people, in a vote to be held as soon as December 4, will support his plan to remain in the euro zone despite having to endure the austerity measures that Greece’s continued membership in the euro club would require.

-"I believe the Greek people want us to be a strong partner in the euro zone, a strong partner in Europe, and this is at stake," Papandreou told reporters who had assembled for the G-20 meeting in Cannes, France.
-"This is at stake," he repeated.
+“I believe the Greek people want us to be a strong partner in the euro zone, a strong partner in Europe, and this is at stake,” Papandreou told reporters who had assembled for the G-20 economic summit.
+“This is at stake,” he repeated.

 His optimism came in the face of an unveiled threat.
 If the referendum fails, Greece may be kicked out of the euro zone, French President Nicolas Sarkozy told reporters in a separate news conference in this chic resort town on France’s southern coast.

 If Greece opts not to adhere to a deal reached on October 27, then it must leave the euro zone, Sarkozy said after meeting for more than two hours with Papandreou and German Chancellor Angela Merkel.